TanyaKremnova/minishell/README.md

 # 🐚 Minishell

+## ⚠️ License
+This project does not have an open source license.
+It is published for educational purposes only — please do not reuse or submit this code as your own work.

 ## ℹ️ About
 A simple shell written in C for the 42 school project.
 Supports built-in commands, pipes, redirections, and more.